 Known for its top-notch academics, research, as well as passionate and expert teachers, Duke is a powerhouse university that offers each and every one of its students a challenge and reward.

 As one of the top private, co-ed colleges in the US, Duke is as selective as it is prestigious.
-With an acceptance rate of 10% and well over 33,000 senior high school students applying each year, competition is high, to say the least–especially when most of the applicants are at the top of their class and have GPAs above 4.0.
+With an acceptance rate of 10% and well over 33,000 senior high school students applying each year, competition is high, to say the least.
+Most of the applicants are at the top of their class and have GPAs above 4.0.

 So, what about the entrance exams?
 What kind of scores would you need to make it into Duke?
 A good trick to figure out the Duke ACT & SAT scores is to look at the average scores between the 25th percentile and 75th percentile to see how the middle 50% of admitted students score, finding averages makes comparisons easier.

-Keeping in mind that 36 is the highest achievable score for the ACT, the average scores of students accepted at Duke are between 31-35.
+Keep in mind that 36 is the highest achievable score for the ACT.
+The average scores of students accepted at Duke are between 31-35.
 The national average is 21, so Duke students are expected to excel at this entrance exam.

-Taking a closer look at the sections of the test, the national averages for the Math and English portions are 20.8 and 20.4 respectively.
+Take a closer look at the sections of the test.
+The national averages for the Math and English portions are 20.8 and 20.4 respectively.
 For Duke acceptees, the averages for the Math portion range between 31-35.
 For English, they average 31-35.

 SAT scores are a little bit trickier to average out now that it’s made the transition from the old 2400 scoring scale to the new 1600 one.
 On the new scale, Duke students earned, on average, between 1370 and 1550.
 Nationally, that average looks to be about 1000.

 For the Reading section (sometimes called the Verbal), Duke-admitted students averaged 720-780 on the new scale.
 For Math, they scored on average between 710-790.
 The national average for Reading is about 495.
 For Math, it’s 511.